 For that reason, we have the hotspot.
 We were able to get a ZTE Mobley while AT&T was still having its $20 a month unlimited plan.
 With taxes and everything included, it comes to about $23 a month.
 While it is called “unlimited”, that’s a bit of a stretch.
 They will never cut us off completely or charge us more, but they do state that they can slow the connection down in high traffic areas or times.
 “Network Management” is the proper term.
 That being said, we have never seen a slowdown and we have gone well over the 22GB allowed every month.
 In one month alone, we broke 300GB and never saw a slowdown.

 To make that connection better, we have installed a SureCall Fusion2Go 3.0 RV Cell Phone Signal Booster.
 This boosts the signal from almost nonexistent to useable.
 For a dBm strength, our highest at one point was -71 dBm, whereas without it, we had only -111 dBm.
 Also, see our review of the Fusion2Go 3.0 RV.

 Devices on Our Network

 Right now, we have two computers that we use almost all the time, one MacBook Pro 15″ and one MacBook Air 13″.
 We also have one Fire HD 8 Tablet and a Fire HD 10″ tablet, and two iPhone 7‘s.
-Then we have our current OneDrive backup computer, a small Lenovo Ideacentre Stick 300, which has a 1TB hard drive connected to it.
 For our media, we have a Raspberry Pi 3 running Raspbian and Plex Media Server which has a 4TB hard drive connected to it.
-To watch videos from the stick PC, we have two Roku Streaming Sticks, one for each TV.
+To watch videos from the Plex Pi, we have a Roku Streaming Stick on one TV while the other one is a Smart TV from Samsung with a builtin Roku app.
 Finally, we have another Raspberry Pi 3 running RetroPie with old games on it so we can play some video games from decades past and live in the nostalgia of our youth.